Your Safety

 What Quick Exit Does NOT Do

-- It does not delete your full browser history.
-Previous visits to this site may still appear.
+- Doesn't delete your full browser history.
+Earlier visits to this site can still show up.

-- It does not clear bookmarks, autofill suggestions, or saved passwords.
+- Doesn't clear bookmarks, autofill, or saved passwords.

-- It does not hide your visit from router logs or network monitoring.
-Your internet provider or anyone monitoring the network can still see that you connected to this domain.
+- Doesn't hide your visit from router logs or network monitoring.
+Your ISP or anyone watching the local network still sees the connection.

-Quick Exit is a panic button, not a privacy solution.
+Treat Quick Exit as a panic button, not a privacy tool.

 Use a VPN

-A VPN encrypts your internet traffic and hides which websites you visit from your internet provider, your router, and anyone monitoring the local network.
-A VPN is the single most important tool for your safety.
+A VPN encrypts your internet traffic and hides which sites you visit from your ISP, your router, and anyone watching the local network.
+If you only do one thing on this page, do this one.

 Recommended VPN Services